Welcome to tourettesyndrome.co.uk

 I believe that the Gts gene may be responsible for a lot of positive aspects to our personalities.
 I see a lot of the characteristics listed on the “Positives” page, in my children.
 I’d like to think I have a few too!

 There is a downside too of course.
 Occasionally S has been teased at school, although it’s never been a big issue, and the teasing tends to wax and wane with particular tics.
-His poor fine motor skills also affect schoolwork somewhat - handwriting etc. Concentration (for us all) can be a problem, but that’s down to an attention deficit rather than TS, although working on suppressing by taking part in a personal trainer course has helped, a tic can have a similar effect.
+His poor fine motor skills also affect schoolwork somewhat - handwriting etc. Concentration (for us all) can be a problem, but that’s down to an attention deficit rather than TS, although working on suppressing has helped, a tic can have a similar effect.
 Compulsions and over-sensitivities affect us all too, but nothing too major.
 S has always been shy, sensitive, anxious - but he is slowly gaining self-confidence.

 My children are gentle and compassionate, creative and hard working, talented and intelligent, sensitive and playful.
 They are genuinely the most beautiful people I know.
 My life would be meaningless without them, and I am incredibly proud that they are my children.